mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 Database propagation
 --------------------

-The Kerberos database resides on the master KDC, and must be propagated regularly (usually by a cron job) to the replica KDCs.
+The Kerberos database resides on the primary KDC, and must be propagated regularly (usually by a cron job) to the replica KDCs.
 In deciding how frequently the propagation should happen, you will need to balance the amount of time the propagation takes against the